layer5io/getnighthawk/docs/collections/_docs/building-nighthawk.md

 # Building Nighthawk

-Although GetNighthawk would provide all of the features available in Nighthawk, you can also build Nighthawk and run it from source.
+While GetNighthawk distribution are a convenient way of using Nighthawk, you can also build Nighthawk and run it from source.

 ## Clone the Nighthawk repo